How much time does it take for a visitor to decide whether or not they will return to your church?

 Welcoming at this size becomes a family affair.

 Here’s the system we use to train our church members to be friendly to newcomers.

 Line Up: How Everyone can Welcome Visitors

 At New Song, I ask our Core to “LINE-UP” every weekend.

-LINE-UP has made us one of the friendliest churches in the world.
-And it’s scalable, so it ought to work for yours too.
-Embed the process in your people by teaching it at leadership meetings, new members’ classes, and at least annually in church.
+Embed the process in your church by teaching it at leadership meetings, new members’ classes, and at least annually in a weekend service.